astral-sh/uv/README.md

 flask>=2.0.0
 ```

-Then `puffin pip-compile requirements.in` would produce the following `requirements.txt` file:
+Running `puffin pip-compile requirements.in` would produce the following `requirements.txt` file:

 ```text
 # This file was autogenerated by Puffin v0.0.1 via the following command: